 some groups including heart failure patients, those at Princess Margaret Cancer Centre and ones using the Connected COVID Care Virtual Clinic.
 What also became clear was we were without an organizational-wide solution to deliver the same virtual options for

 all our programs and more than over 270,000 outpatients per year.
-The first order of business in achieving that goal was rapidly registering UHN's clinicians and on-boarding them to the Ontario Telehealth Network (OTN), the publically-funded, provincial platform for virtual care.
+The first order of business in achieving that goal was rapidly registering UHN's clinicians and onboarding them to the Ontario Telehealth Network (OTN), the publicly-funded, provincial platform for virtual care.
 Within seven weeks, the number of clinicians registered to the OTN platform doubled from 650 to 1300.

 UHN News is presenting a series of essays on the effects of a year of COVID-19 and its legacy for UHN's vision of A Healthier World.